ocaml/dune/doc/papers/ocaml-2021/memo.md

 is driven from the top-level `run` calls.
 The main drawback of this approach is that Memo needs to traverse the whole graph on each rebuild.
 The main benefits
-are: (i) Memo doesn't need to store reverse dependencies, which saves space and eliminates various garbage collection pitfalls; (ii) Memo avoids "spurious" recomputations, where a node is recomputed but subsequently becomes unreachable from the top due to a new dependency structure.
+are: (i) Memo doesn't need to store reverse dependencies, which saves space and eliminates various garbage collection pitfalls; (ii) the pull based approach makes it easier to avoid "spurious" recomputations, where a node is recomputed but subsequently becomes unreachable from the top due to a new dependency structure.
 We may reconsider this design choice in future, but for now traversing the whole graph on each rebuild isn't a bottleneck even for large-scale builds where graphs contain millions of nodes.

 ## Development status

 Memo is still in active development and we welcome feedback from the OCaml community on how to make it better.
-While the current implementation is tied to Dune's `Fiber`, the core functionality can be made available as a functor over an arbitrary concurrency monad, making it useable with `Async` and `Lwt`.
+While the current implementation is tied to Dune's lightweight concurrency library Fiber, the core functionality can be made available as a functor over an arbitrary concurrency monad, making it useable with Async and Lwt.

 ## Acknowledgements